rsyslog/rsyslog/source/configuration/modules/omhiredis.rst

 In "template" mode, the string constructed by the template is sent to Redis as a command.
 Note this mode has problems with strings with spaces in them - full message won't work correctly.
+In this mode, the template argument is required, and the key argument is meaningless.

 ::
   module(load="omhiredis")